Diversity, Equity & Inclusion

 Our commitment to diversity is reflected in our multifaceted mission, which seeks to:

 - Create a more collaborative culture that nurtures the creativity and innovation required to solve our clients' most challenging legal issues

-- Provide an inclusive environment where people of all backgrounds can thrive, an environment where all people including and especially, minorities, are empowered to succeed and excel
+- Provide an inclusive environment where people of all backgrounds can thrive, an environment where all people, including and especially historically underprivileged, are empowered to succeed and excel

 - Facilitate necessary institutional changes through strategic partnerships with various organizations to create environments that foster success and raise awareness to recognize and respect individual differences

-- Ensure minority attorneys have opportunities to network within the firm, the profession and the business community - providing them access to strong ally, mentor, and sponsorship opportunities
+- Ensure historically underprivileged attorneys have opportunities to network within the firm, the profession and the business community - providing them access to strong ally, mentor, and sponsorship opportunities

 Recruiting & Diversity Pipeline